research

 thanks to those managers who stay in financial centers at least

 several years.
-In a new WP we observe that fund trading
+In the follow-up JFI-2011 paper, we observe that fund trading

-behavior is also quite different across locations, yet these differences
+is also quite different across locations and manager characteristics, but these differences

-do not explain the patterns found in the earlier work.
+do not explain the performance patterns found in earlier studies.

-Observe that the average mutual fund returns increase with city size.
+Observe that average mutual fund returns increase with city population size.

 Together with Wayne Ferson, my dissertation advisor, and Tim Simin, we